chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 > Before we can start the project, we first need to apply some more steps.

-Since chARp runs on the HoloLens2, we need to reinstall Microsoft's MRTK.
+Since chARp runs on the HoloLens2, we need to add Microsoft's MRTK tarballs.

 ### MRTK
 Because of their size, MRTK tarballs are not checked into the git repository.
 Therefore, the used MRTK packages have to be reinstalled.
-Download and run the [MixedRealityFeatureTool](https://www.microsoft.com/en-us/download/details.aspx?id=102778) and select chARp's root folder as **Project Path**.
+Download and run the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=102778" target="_blank">MixedRealityFeatureTool</a> and select chARp's root folder as **Project Path**.
 Click **Discover Features** and activate the following features:

 ```